Ministry of Defence

 E B

-Corporal 6702, 4th Battalion Volunteer Company, Suffolk Regiment.
+Corporal 6702, Volunteer Company, 4th Battalion, Suffolk Regiment.
 Resident Ashby de la Zouch.
 Died of disease 13th June 1901 at Middelburg.
 Also commemorated on the Bury St Edmunds and Cambridge Boer War Memorials.

 GREEN